 Today our 8th grade math students talked about how to face our storms of life.
 Students first depicted how they currently handle tough situations, usually by running away from them or hiding out until it passes.
 We watched an inspirational clip about how cows and bison handle storms differently.
 Bison are the only animals that instinctively turn to run into a storm instead of running away or hiding from the storm.
 They made a plan for how to handle the storms of life this year like the bison by facing it head on.
 These 8th graders are ready for a great and challenging year. #HAMS #CornjerkerPride

-24 days ago, Kelsey Cappellano
+about 2 months ago, Kelsey Cappellano

 watching a clip talking about how cows run away from storms while bison run towards the storm